 New Visas’ application and visas granted before the pandemic

-Those who do not have a visa can still apply online.
-Once your WHV is granted, you will be able to travel to Australia as soon as the entry ban is lifted.
+Those who do not have a visa can apply online.
+Once your WHV is granted, you will be able to travel to Australia.
 Remember that once your visa has been granted, you have one year to travel to Australia.
-For student visas, you can always prepare your travel to Australia.
-Students are likely to be the first to be able to return to Australia.
+For student visas, you can also travel to Australia.

 For all those who have a current visa and have not been able to enter the country, or those who have a visa that they have not been able to use check out our dedicated article : Working Holiday Australia : Visa refund and waivers announced by the government